kevinsogo/compgen/docs_src/TUTORIAL.md

 # City Map

 Finally, we set the problem [City Map](https://www.hackerrank.com/contests/noi-ph-2019-finals-practice/challenges/city-map), where we discuss the last method you need to write validators, some cautionary words on writing tests involving graphs, and how to write custom checkers.

-You may want to skip the generators section if you're not writing a graph problem, and you may want to skip the checker section if you don't need a custom checker for your problem.
+You may want to skip the checker section if you don't need a custom checker for your problem.
+This section will use a bit more advanced Python as well.

 ## Statement, initialization, and validator